 *BC Curriculum Ties: Methods and principles of 3D graphic design, design opportunities, tools and techniques for image manipulation, prototyping methods and tools.

-All virtual workshops will be $100.
+Virtual and in-person workshop fees to be announced in fall 2021.
 We recognize that some schools may be experiencing additional financial difficulties during this time.
-Should you want to participate but find that cost is a barrier, please don't hesitate to contact us at firstname.lastname@example.org.
+Should you want to participate but find that cost is a barrier, please don’t hesitate to contact us at email@example.com.

 Workshop 1: 9:00 AM - 10:15 AM